 Countries or regions where creoles of Spanish origin are spoken, with or without official recognition.

-The Spanish language has many variations, though only two major variations are usually recognised: Spanish (or Castilian) from Spain and “Latin American Spanish”, which covers the 20 Spanish-speaking countries of America.
-This distinction is made even though the ratio of Latin America to Spain is 9:1 in terms of population.
-Spain, however, is still in a way la madre patria (the motherland) of Latin American countries and there are historical, cultural and political reasons for the status of the peninsular variation (Spanish from Spain).
-Castilian is the standard dialect of Spain but variations do exist.
-For example, the lisping of z and c before e and i is considered a characteristic feature, but this pronunciation is not found in Catalonia.
-So what are the main features of “LA Spanish”?
+The Spanish language has many variations, though only two major variations are usually recognised: Spanish (or Castilian) from Spain and “Latin American Spanish”.
+The latter covers the 20 Spanish-speaking countries of America.
+Even though the ratio of Latin America to Spain is 9:1 in terms of population, Spain holds a particular status when compared to Latin American countries that involves historical, cultural and political reasons.

 It is worth mentioning that LA Spanish is usually defined in contrast to the Spain variant.
 Castilian has been historically considered the “correct” variant of Spanish and, consequently, American variations were considered a deviation from this standard.
 Now this situation has changed.
-Besides the Real Academia Española from Spain there are 21 national Spanish language academies and Spanish is no longer considered a monocentric language.
+Besides the Real Academia Española from Spain, there are 21 Spanish language academies that belong to others countries making Spanish no longer a monocentric language.